-TL;DR: The tone-police police must take responsibility for silencing early career folks in psych science debates on social media.
+TL;DR: The tone-police police on social media must take responsibility for silencing early career folks in psychological science debates on social media.
 I also talk about rude dudes, a dinner with Dawkins, and Coyne calling my work “insufferable pomposity”.

 We founded a roleplaying website in 2001 that quickly became one of the largest German RPG forums, with over 15,000 members.
-While I’m not active anymore, I spent many years moderating this and other forums, and it was rare that moderators disagreed about what was ok to write, and what was not ok.
+While I’m not active anymore, I spent many years moderating this forum, and it was rare that moderators disagreed about what was ok to write, and what was not ok.

 Interestingly, these two camps are reasonably well reflected by two Facebook groups about psychological research: PsychMap (current n=6,516) and the Psychological Methods Discussion Group (sometimes jokingly referred to as PsychMad, also by its members, and I will use the term here simply because it’s shorter; current n=12,008).
 Both groups are public in the sense that if you don’t violate basic terms, you can join them and read up on what people posted prior to you becoming member, and I am on the Community Board in PsychMap and administrator in PsychMad.
 And for what it’s worth, I very much appreciate both groups, and think of them primarily as places where 1) scientific discussions can take place, 2) where I learn about new papers or blogs or developments, and 3) where especially early career researchers can ask all kinds of questions.